Skip to content

 When, who & how we make new friends

-Anonymised, aggregated data from 96,000+ BuddyMe members across Germany, Austria and Switzerland — when, who and how people look for new friendships.
-Activity peaks at weekends and in the evening, and nearly half of those looking are aged 18–29.
+Anonymised, aggregated data from 96,000+ BuddyMe members in Germany, Austria and Switzerland on when, who and how people look for new friendships.
+Activity is highest at weekends and in the evening, and nearly half of those looking are aged 18 to 29.

 When are people most likely to reach out?